Zacharyjsultan/Zacharyjsultan/README.md

 </h1>

 ## A little bit about me..
 &nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and Software Developer with a background in software-sales and business management.
-I have developed a keen interest in frontend development utilizing React and Javascript, project management and UI/UX.
+I have developed a keen interest in front-end development utilizing React and Javascript, project management and UI/UX.
 With ranging experience I have developed creativity, problem solving, people skills and an interest in increasing value through optimal user experience.

 When I am not clacking away on VSCode, I enjoy skateboarding, outdoor adventures and cooking.